 There is a need for significant additional finance and the use of a wider variety of funding tools to support infrastructure investment, particularly transport.
 All of this is in an environment of significant proposed rates increases and constrained balance sheets, particularly for Tauranga City Council.
-Other partner agencies also face funding and financing challenges.
-The ability to provide funding within the timeframes required remains uncertain and is therefore a significant risk to delivery.

-Central Government has introduced tools to assist with the delivery and funding of urban development.
+Other partner agencies also face funding and financing Central Government has introduced tools to assist with the delivery and funding of urban development.
 This includes the Infrastructure Funding and Financing Act 2020, the Urban Development Act 2020, the Housing Acceleration Fund and the Māori Infrastructure Fund.